Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Key Responsibilities

-• Responsible for the development and execution of regulatory strategy and submissions for assigned BicycleTx programs or projects, with a focus on regulatory CMC, including dossiers to support clinical trial applications
+• Develop and execute regulatory strategy and submissions for assigned BicycleTx programs or projects, focusing on CMC, including dossiers to support clinical trial applications.

-• Responsible for the regulatory assessment of change controls, maintenance of regulatory files and tracking databases related to CMC submissions
+• Assess change controls, maintain regulatory files and tracking databases related to CMC submissions.

-• Collaborate with internal colleagues and external organizations to develop submission content plans and timelines and support the timely execution of regulatory submissions that require CMC content, responses to questions, audits and inspections
+• Collaborate with internal colleagues and external organizations to develop submission content plans and timelines, and support the timely execution of regulatory submissions, responses to questions, audits and inspections.

-• May act as the Global/Regional CMC Regulatory Lead for assigned development programs
+• Possibly act as the Global/Regional CMC Regulatory Lead for assigned development programs.

-• May support the development of processes, SOPs and other controlled documents, including for Regulatory Affairs activities
+• Support the development of processes, SOPs and other controlled documents, including for Regulatory Affairs activities.

 Qualifications